rbisewski/ascii-log/README.md

 # ascii-log- harvests data from server logs and displays it via ASCII

-A cut and dry golang application to generate daily data from log file entries of nginx servers and outputs it to a text file so it can be access via w3m or lynx or wget.
+A cut and dry golang application to generate daily data from log file entries of nginx servers and output it to a text file so it can be accessed via w3m or lynx or wget.

 Maybe one day I could consider adding more functionality, but for now it